Cabaret (musical): 2014 Broadway revival

 In September 2013 Roundabout Theatre Company announced plans to return the company's acclaimed 1998 production to Studio 54 in New York.
 For this, the show's third Broadway revival, Sam Mendes and Rob Marshall reprised their respective roles as director and co-director/choreographer to recreate their work from the earlier production.
 Alan Cumming starred again as the Emcee while Academy Award-nominee Michelle Williams made her Broadway debut as Sally Bowles.
 On October 7, 2013, Tony Award nominees Danny Burstein and Linda Emond joined the cast as Herr Schultz and Fräulein Schneider.
-The production began a 24-week limited engagement with previews from March 21, 2014, with opening night on April 24, 2014.
-This engagement was later extended to a 36-week run concluding on January 4, 2015.

-Emma Stone replaced Michelle Williams as Sally from November 11, 2014, until February 15, 2015.
+The production began a 24-week limited engagement with previews from March 21, 2014, with opening night on April 24, 2014, but the engagement was extended.
+Emma Stone replaced Michelle Williams as Sally from November 2014 to February 2015.
 Critics praised Stone's performance for her interpretation of the hard-drinking sybarite Sally Bowles "as a flaming flapper, the kind hymned by F. Scott Fitzgerald and embodied by the young Joan Crawford in silent movies."
-Alan Cumming continued in the role of the Emcee until the show's final curtain in March 2015.
-On February 17, Sienna Miller replaced Stone as Sally through to the show's closing on March 29, 2015.
+Sienna Miller took over the role on March 29, 2015, remaining through to the show's closing.
+Alan Cumming continued in the role of the Emcee until the show's final curtain.

-The production later toured the US from January 2016 with Randy Harrison as the Emcee and Andrea Goss (following her appearance as Frenchie in the Broadway production).
+The production toured the US from January 2016 with Randy Harrison as the Emcee and Andrea Goss (who played Frenchie in the Broadway production).
 They were later replaced by Jon Peterson and Leigh Ann Larkin.